Annie11-maker/Annie11-maker/README.md

 Web Developer 💪
 - 🏡 Based in UK
 - 💻 Passionate about coding
-- 🔶 Currently in love with Ruby
+- 🔶 Currently in love with Ruby && JavaScript
 - 😎 Problem Solver

 ### 📚 My Tech Stack: